Last Updated on April 17, 2023 by Admin

-A site engineer will manage part of a construction project; they also help with technical advice and supervise other members of staff.
+A civil site engineer will manage part of a construction project; they also help with technical advice and supervise other staff members.
 The work can be varied as projects can range from working on a large-scale housing estate to building a new shopping complex.
 Site engineers should understand the different needs projects have.

 Key tasks of the job include:

 - Undertaking surveys

 - Ensuring projects meet agreed specifications, budgets, or timescales